Skip to main content

 Overview

-The Shesha Form Builder is a powerful feature that includes a variety of form components to cover a wide range of common scenarios.
-However, given the diversity of use cases, it's not feasible to address all of them.
-Therefore, Shesha provides an option to develop custom components for any unique requirements.
-These custom components can be seamlessly integrated withing the Form Builder, enabling you to easily add them to any form through the drag-and-drop interface.
+The Shesha Form Builder is a versatile tool that offers a wide range of form components to cover most common scenarios.
+However, to meet unique requirements, Shesha allows the creation of custom components.
+These custom components can be seamlessly integrated into the Form Builder, enabling easy addition via a drag-and-drop interface.

 Background